wp-plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 = 1.0 - 25/06/2014 =
  * Initial release

-= 1.0.6 - 11/08/2014 =
+= 1.0.6.1 - 14/08/2014 =
- * Added new feature - Product impressions on category page view
+ * Added new feature - Product impressions and Product click on category page view , including the    default pagination
+ * Fixed-Allow Special Characters in javascript